 The CBP-system is applicable at various levels of scale, from national level to the project level.
 It is freely available from UNEP as a web-accessible system hosted by CSU.

 Within the Modelling Component, ISRIC provided global soil information for carbon stock assessment across the range of world climate zones, soil types and land use.
-These default soil datasets can be used for IPCC Tier I (national scale) level inventory assessments with the CBP tool's assessment option in data poor regions.
+The resulting SOCref data can be used for IPCC Tier I (national scale) level inventory assessments with the CBP tool's 'simple assessment' option in data poor regions; however, the associated uncertainties are very large.

 More detailed data, derived from field monitoring and long-term chronosequence studies, are needed at project-level to verify projections of the process-based models; such data sets were compiled and used for model validation by the respective test case partners.